MerjaKreivi/Hate-Speech-Classification-Experiments/AFINN-Classification/README.md

 AFINN based SA and HSD models use modified version of original Afinn method.

-The scripts were created and published by Merja Kreivi-Kauppinen, and scripts are part of research work carried in University of Oulu in 2020-2023.
+The scripts were created and published by Merja Kreivi-Kauppinen, and are part of research work carried in University of Oulu in 2020-2023.

-The study is reported on (Master’s Thesis) research paper - Merja Kreivi-Kauppinen (2024) Signs of Paradigm Shift in Hate Speech Detection Methodology: Hate Speech Detection of Dialectal, Granular and Urban Finnish.
+The study is reported on (Master’s Thesis) research paper - Merja Kreivi-Kauppinen (2024) Hate Speech Detection of Dialectal, Granular and Urban Finnish.
 University of Oulu, Degree Programme in Computer Science and Engineering.
-Master’s Thesis, 111 p.
+Master’s Thesis.

 ## Original method and reference